wikimedia/poppy-cli/README.rst

 * Simple CLI implementation to enqueue/dequeue messages
 * Supports a variety of broker backends
-* Designed to act as a glue for CLI utils chaining to enqueue/dequeue tasks without any development effort
+* Designed to act as a glue for CLI utils chaining to enqueue/dequeue messages without any development effort

 Supported backends
 ------------------